 - Use existing organizational communication mechanisms to ensure that everyone has correct and up-to-date information on emerging issues that affect homeopathy.

-- Identify existing materials and resources on homeopathy to support advocacy efforts.
+- Identify existing homeopathy materials and resources to support advocacy efforts.

 - Develop materials as needed that focus on homeopathy as a safe, effective, affordable healthcare solution for many of the major issues facing healthcare today (e.g., chronic disease, autoimmune disease, infectious disease, antibiotic resistance, pain management, addiction, underserved populations, etc.).